This section deals specifically with online romance scams.

-For the FSU pro daters, the victim is requested to go to the scammer's country for a visit.
-The scammer will rent an apartment for the victim (at a higher price as the curently one on the market).
+For the Former Soviet Union pro daters.
+The victim is requested to go to the scammer's country for a visit.
+The scammer will rent an apartment for the victim (at a higher price than one currently on the market).
 Because the scammer is not able to speak the language of the victim, a translator is needed and this translator will be present at every meeting, being paid by the victim.
 The victim is persuaded to invite the scammer to expensive restaurants/clubs and to buy her luxury products.
-Some of the victims may end beaten and robbed if they are not willing to pay anymore for the things the scammer wants.
+Some of the victims may end up beaten and robbed if they are not willing to pay for the things the scammer wants.
 At the first "no", the scammer will dump the victim without a word.
 Not even for a single second during those meetings, will the victim be alone with the scammer.

 The pro-daters from other countries are the ones visiting the victim at the victim's location.
 In some of the cases, the victim is invited to meet the family of the scammer in the country of origin, with the idea they will get married.
 All the money invested for their common future will be spent on things bought in the name of the scammer.
 It can take years until the victim is penniless.
 At this point the scammer will dump the victim, and go searching for another one.